32-Adarsha/HibernateORM/readme.txt

-Please Install Postgresql ( I have use postgresql ) Change the port and database , username and password  as you need)
+Please Install Postgresql ( I have used postgresql for my database) Change the port and database , username and password  as you need)